nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 * ``auto``
     default setting.
 Automatically expire versions according to expire rules.
-Please refer to Files_versions online documentation for more info.
+Please refer to :doc:`../configuration_files/file_versioning` for
+    more information.
 * ``D, auto``
     keep versions at least for D days, apply expire rules to all versions that are older than D days